threewisemonkeys-as/cai/debug_gym_bundle/README.md

    an inline `agent.system_prompt` value.

 > Note: The script requires the `fire` package for its CLI interface, plus all
-> Debug-Gym, SWE-bench, and SWE-smith dependencies used in the original repo.
+> Debug-Gym, SWE-bench, SWE-smith, and supporting dependencies used in the
+> original repo.